-The Federal Bureau of Investigation (FBI) had access to OPD ALPR data without following the standard data access request protocols outlined in Policy 430.9 "Releasing or Sharing ALPR Data;" OPD provides this level of access because there is a data only for collaboration on the Council-approved Safe Streets Task Force Memorandum of Understanding (MOU)1.
+The Federal Bureau of Investigation (FBI) had access to OPD ALPR data without following the standard data access request protocols outlined in Policy 430.9 "Releasing or Sharing ALPR Data;" OPD has provided this level of access because there is a Council-approved Safe Streets Task Force Memorandum of Understanding (MOU)1.
+OPD believes that the Task Force MOU allowed for ALPR data-sharing with specific FBI agents who have been co-located with OPD in the Police Administration Building and worked- on homicide cases.
+However, OPD personnel ran an audit of ALPR data queries and discovered that there were no queries from these FBI personnel.
+OPD has decided to revoke access to FBI these agents as of 9/28/2021 to alleviate concerns over data privacy.

 The following police agencies made specific requests to OPD for ALPR data related to specific criminal cases (the number to right of agency = amount of data requests):